 Fast forward 45 years to today, and steel kitchen cabinets are making a comeback.
 In 2008 the same company that makes Viking ranges re-introduced St. Charles steel kitchen cabinets to the market.
 They come in 23 powder coated colors and stainless steel (above).
 But, they do not seem to be targeted at the retro market — they are high-end Euro style.
 I believe that in Europe, steel kitchen cabinets are also available, and like current-day St. Charles, high-end.
 Update: Viking discontinued the St. Charles brand in early 2012.

-You can also get these reproductions of vintage “English Rose” cabinets made by John Lewis of Hungerford in England.
+You can also get these WOOD reproductions of vintage “English Rose” cabinets made by John Lewis of Hungerford in England.
 Expensive.
 There also seems to be a market for vintage English Rose’s in the U.K. There are two other British vintage brands I’ve identified: Paul and Anemone.

 Oh, and look at this vintage English Rose REVO oven that surfaced for sale on ebay in 2012.
 I am not sure I understand the nomenclature, but that’s what the listing said.
 So interesting to see a built-in oven that is so detailed to look like the cabinets.
 Such was the inventiveness of the time.

 Interest in metal kitchen cabinets is growing: Here in the U.S. there seems to be a growing community of people trying to collect and restore vintage metal kitchen cabinets.
 This can be a journey… an endeavor… yes, a trial… because it can take a while to hunt down enough used cabinets to fit the configuration that you need.
 Some readers have collected three kitchens just to get the pieces they need.
 Many have driven, like, 15 hours there and 15 hours back to get the sets they want.
 Then there’s repainting… I recommend dealing with professionals to get the best results.
 Even this can be tricky — you need to find pro’s who will work with you and you will want to ensure the stripping and painting processes they use are appropriate for your gems.
-If you DIY, please take care to test your cabinets for lead paint and to plan accordingly.
+If you DIY, please take care to test your cabinets for lead paint and other safety/environmental issues and to plan accordingly.

 The key, if you want to find these cabinets and make them your own: Patience.
 Doing these kinds of projects is a real hassle… you must have the mindset to take it on… if you do, the results can be very gratifying.
 Remember my kitchen (pictured again behind me, that’s my vintage Republic cabinets salesman’s sample kit)?
 It took me FIVE YEARS to find them.
 I almost gave up, and had pursued bids on MDF cabinets to paint aquamarine.
 Then, at the 11th hour, the retro decorating gods sent me 68 steel cabinets, original aquamarine finish, that had once been used by nuns to teach cooking.
 My kitchen has been featured in two magazines and all over the intranet.
 Moreover — the pursuit is what led me to create this blog.
 Over those five years of searching, I gathered so much info on vintage steel kitchen cabinets and the other elements to pull the kitchen together, that I decided to create the blog to share the info with others.